sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/13_c-exports/c-exports.md

 ### glue_register_main_window

-Registers the main window of your app simultaneously as a Glue42 Window and as a Glue42 application in the Glue42 environment.
+Registers the main window of your app simultaneously as a Glue42 Window and as a Glue42 app in the Glue42 environment.

 *Signature:*